Jubilee House

-Golden Jubilee House, or Jubilee House, is the presidential palace in Accra that serves as a residence and office to the President of Ghana.
+Jubilee House is the presidential palace in Accra that serves as a residence and office to the President of Ghana.
 Jubilee House is built on the site of a building that was constructed and used for administrative purposes by the British Gold Coast Government.
 The previous seat of government of Ghana was Osu Castle.
-It was renamed Golden Jubilee House by President Nana Addo Dankwa Akufo-Addo on 29 March 2018.
+It was named Golden Jubilee House by President John Agyekum Kuffour in November 2008 to coincide with the 50th year of Ghana's independence.
+It has since reverted to Jubilee House.
 It has previously been known as The Flagstaff House.

 History

-The Flagstaff House was reconstructed and inaugurated by the government of John Agyekum Kufour with the name Golden Jubilee House in November 2008 when construction was about 70%–80% completed.
+The Flagstaff House, as it was previously known, was reconstructed and inaugurated by the government of John Agyekum Kufour with the name Golden Jubilee House in November 2008 when construction was about 70%–80% completed.
 In January 2009, the incoming government of President John Atta Mills moved the office of the president back to Osu Castle and later changed the sign in front of the building back to its original name claiming that the previous government had not used a Legislative Instrument to effect the change as required by law.
 The Mills government was in turn criticized that the name Flagstaff House which was given to the building by the British Gold Coast government glorifies Ghana's Gold Coast past.
 The seat of government was moved back to Flagstaff House in January 2013 by John Dramani Mahama.